diddy-boy/wayfire-pi/README.md

 - swaync (system notifications UI)
 - Translucent title bars only — window *content* stays fully opaque
 - No blur, no rounded corners, no glass
-- Wayfire itself is left installed (just not the active session) so switching up to Average/Ludicrous later is instant
+- If installed, Wayfire itself is left installed (just not the active session) so switching up to Average/Ludicrous later is instant

 ### 2. Average (recommended level)
 The "suggested" tier, auto-picked based on detected Pi model/RAM.
 Switches the login session to Wayfire and turns on: